The heavy price of peace: What happened at the Treaty of Versailles?

 10. The region of Alsace-Lorraine was handed back to France.

-11. Land was taken from Germany to create regions of Czechoslovakia and Poland.
+11. Land was taken from the former Austro-Hungarian Empire to create regions of Czechoslovakia, while the German territories of West Prussia and parts of Upper Silesia were given to Poland.

 Other important treaties after WWI